migtools/mig-agnosticd/demos/2019_RHTE/intro.md

 <a id="markdown-accessing-lab-environment" name="accessing-lab-environment"></a>
-# Accessing to the Lab Environment
+# Accessing the Lab Environment

 ## Getting your dedicated lab environments using Guid Grabber